 You now have a new orcharhino version.
 Enjoy!

-Once you have upgraded successfully, it may be useful to create another snapshot.
+Once you have upgraded successfully, it may be useful to create another snapshot/backup.
 This will allow you to roll back to the state immediately after upgrading, saving you the need to repeat the upgrade if a rollback becomes necessary.

 Newer snapshots will include lots of back references to older snapshots.
 This can be inefficient if too many snapshots are kept at the same time.
 It is recommended to limit the number of snapshots to no more than three per host.
 Consider deleting older snapshots when creating new ones.